|Home||Uniquely NZ||Travel||Howto||Pauline||Small Firms|

-A progressive migration from Windows to Ubuntu for Safety, Security and Savings in Home Computing - part 1
+A progressive migration from Windows to Linux for Safety, Security and Savings in Home Computing - part 1

-The presentation ended with some notes on how to improve the security of Windows in a way that made a future transition to Ubuntu Linux much easier.
+The presentation ended with some notes on how to improve the security of Windows in a way that made a future transition to Linux (Ubuntu or Mint) much easier.
 This led me to consider how best to handle the transition based on my own experiences and those people I have assisted.

-I started using Ubuntu Linux seven years ago with a dual booted system and found I was using Ubuntu most of the time whilst my wife initially used Microsoft Windows more of the time at home although she has now been converted and has the only machine with only Ubuntu now.
-Both of us, of course, use Ubuntu entirely for Internet access whilst away from home when we can not maintain the security of a Windows system.
-The recent experiences of many of our friends has convinced her of the perils of Microsoft Windows and we now both of use use Ubuntu entirely whilst on line.
-For a while there were still some activities and hardware that we did under Windows, namely scanning of documents and pictures, Video editing using Pinnacle Studio, and backing up our Windows Mobile PDAs - now all are done under Linux.
+I started using Ubuntu Linux in 2006 with a dual booted system and found I was using Ubuntu most of the time whilst my wife initially used Microsoft Windows more of the time at home although she has now been converted.
+Now we only have one dual booted machine and I have no idea if the Windows option still works as it has been years since I booted into it.
+The recent experiences of many of our friends has convinced has reinforced our views on the perils of Microsoft Windows and we now both of use use Linux Mint entirely.
+At the start there were still some activities and hardware that we did under Windows, namely scanning of documents and pictures, Video editing using Pinnacle Studio, and backing up our Windows Mobile PDAs - now all are done under Linux.
 To be fair I still have a couple of Windows programs still in use running under WINE (Wine is Not a Windows Emulator) including an old copy of Dreamweaver MX2004.

 On the basis that many users will also want to make a progressive transition it seems prudent to look at how to make Windows as secure as possible and take every precaution to preserve ones important data before and as one makes a transition.
 It is clearly desirable to use software which is compatible with both Windows and Linux and fortunately there are now Open Source applications which are believed to be significantly more reliable, secure and equal in functionality to those from Microsoft - and are free.
 Most of you know of and probably use the Mozilla Firefox web browser.
-The Email client Thunderbird from the same stable is, I believe, superior to Outlook Express (now called Microsoft Mail under Vista).
-Thunderbird has an extension called Lightening for Calendar Event and Task management which brings it close in functionality to Microsoft Outlook.
-LibraOffice (aka Open Office) is file and to a large extent functional equivalent of Microsoft Office and provides Word processing, Spread Sheet, Presentation and other Office Functions.
+The Email client Thunderbird from the same stable has an extension called Lightening for Calendar Event and Task management which brings it close in functionality to Microsoft Outlook.
+LibraOffice is a full and to a large extent functional equivalent of Microsoft Office and provides Word processing, Spread Sheet, Presentation and other Office Functions.
 GIMP is a very powerful but slightly idiosyncratic image processing package which takes a few hours to get used to, after which you will wonder how you did without it.
 All are available under Windows, Mac and Linux.

 I started off writing this as a series of tutorials which ended with a list of things to prepare for the next one - such as from finding and looking up something in the manuals, finding the CDs that came with the machine or making decisions about which way to jump - things that need time to find or brood over in the background.
 Currently it is not so prescriptive but I still identify the main periods of activity which are best not interrupted and keep them to four or five short evenings (1.5 - 2 hours).

-Costs should be low as all the software is free but you may want, or need to, get some hardware which will enhance your existing system as well as make it much easier to get set up on Ubuntu.
-In fact many of you will already have the most important items.
-Firstly a ADSL Firewall Router with Wifi should replace any old USB modems from your broadband supplier (£20 generic -> £50 big name from, Dabs) and secondly a pocket sized backup hard drive .
-The hardware firewall in the first will give enhanced protection over a software one when you are using Windows, especially if you have or plan to install a home network.
-The second gives the space to quickly and easily back up you most valuable data such as you pictures, if it is slow or complicated it does not get done often enough or at all.
+Costs should be low as all the software is free but you may want, or need to, get some hardware which will enhance your existing system as well as make it much easier to get set up on Linux.
+Broadband is virtually essential but near universal these days which only leaves a large external USB drive and a couple of USB memory sticks.
+The USB hard drive gives the space to quickly and easily back up you most valuable data such as you pictures.
 You may well have and use both already.

 In practice backing up and planning for problems, whether hardware or viruses and other malware is an important part of the preliminary activities and arguably the most valuable if you do not precede any further.
-This guide covers not only the hardware you may consider to improve backing up and security but includes how to obtain and configure software to make regular backups of your system to CD/DVD.
+This guide covers not only the hardware you may consider to improve backing up and security but includes how to obtain and configure software to make regular backups of your system.
 It covers partitioning your disks, whether used under Windows or Linux to you improve your chances of retaining data in the case of a major system crash or malware infection.
-It covers how to download, check and install an Ubuntu Dual Boot system.
-Finally it covers how to set up the Ubuntu system to use free software to support activities that are not included by default because they use proprietary software.
-This will give familiarity with installing software in general and an introduction to the advantages at times of a terminal over a Graphical User Interface, although it may be the only time you use it!
+It covers how to download, check and install an Linux Dual Boot system.
+Finally it covers how to set up the Linux system to use free software to support activities that are not included by default because they use proprietary software.
+This will give familiarity with installing software in general and an introduction to the advantages at times of a terminal over a Graphical User Interface, although this may be the only time you need to use it!
 A rough outline of what I plan to cover is:

 But first of all a contentious area - I have to assume a certain level of familiarity with a computer otherwise you will have difficulty in understanding, following and doing some of the activities.
 The following is not prescriptive but I would expect to at least you to be familiar with say 80% of the following if you are going to change operating system.
 If not it will take longer and you might need occassional help from somebody.